Content Warning:

 “The coyotes have most likely killed her by now,” Chuck said.

 The bitter detachment in his voice made me clench my jaw.
 He’s already jumped to her death?
 Where’s the story of how he fought to hold on to her?
 The pack of coyotes had a better hold on her, and Chuck was too weak.
-Of course, the nerdy guy would be too weak.

 I stopped walking for a moment.
 My feet sank into the sand just enough to make me feel rooted as much as I wished I could run.
+Todd walked up to me, his gaze still on the ground.

-He shouldered past me without apology.
 They’d warned me, told me it was too risky to camp there anymore.
 But that campsite had been our favorite even when we were kids.
 We’d never had any accidents, never been caught, never doubted the quality of our secret campsite before.
 That was before they’d blocked it off with a military cordon.
-And now, Mel was dead because I hadn’t listened to their concerns.

 Discover more from Kenneth W. Myers